School Communications

 Know Your Neighborhoods

-The work to engage a community in conflict must begin with understanding.
+The work to engage divided communities in conflict must begin with curiosity and understanding.
 As Mr. Rogers would say, learn about the people in your neighborhood.

 • Visit the U.S. Census website — and look beyond the basics.
 In addition to age and ethnic groups, look up education levels.
 Dig into the most common types of jobs and income sources.